xFreed0m/RDPassSpray/README.md

 ### Tested OS
-Currently was test on Kali Rolling against Windows Server 2012 Domain Controller I didn't had a full logged environemnt for deeper testing, if you have one, please let me know how it looks on other systems.
+Currently was test on Kali Rolling against Windows Server 2012 Domain Controller I didn't had a full logged environment for deeper testing, if you have one, please let me know how it looks on other systems.

 ### Sample
 ![sample](https://github.com/xFreed0m/RDPassSpray/blob/master/sample.png)